MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 After you have run your bot and saved your information, we can view it in under the **Storage Explorer** tab in the Azure portal.

 ## Blob transcript storage
 Azure blob transcript storage provides a specialized storage option that allows you to easily save and retrieve user conversations in the form of a recorded transcript.
-Azure blob transcript storage is particularly useful for automatically capturing user inputs to examine when debugging of your bot's performance.
+Azure blob transcript storage is particularly useful for automatically capturing user inputs to examine when debugging your bot's performance.

 ### Set up
 Azure blob transcript storage can use the same blob storage account created following the steps detailed in sections "_Create your blob storage account_" and "_Add configuration information_" above.
 For this discussion, we have added a new blob container, "_mybottranscripts_."